DinaMuktubayeva/Minimalist-Weather-App-React/README.md

 The "credentials.js" file isn't present here.
 It should be created in "src/" with a single line:\
 `export const API_KEY = '// Your API Key //';`

-I am still working on error handling, adding the forecast data and styling.
+I am still working on error handling, the forecast data and styling.

 ## API